kavia-common/attendance-tracker-216426-216435/attendance_frontend/CI_PROJECT_ROOT_HINT.md

+# Flutter Project Root

-This is the Flutter project root for the mobile app.
+This directory is the root of the Flutter project.

-Project metadata:
-- Name: attendance_frontend
-- Pubspec: pubspec.yaml
+- pubspec.yaml is here
-- Entry: lib/main.dart
+- lib/main.dart is the entrypoint
-- Android: android/
-- iOS: (not configured in this workspace)
-- Assets: assets/

-Run all Flutter commands from this directory:
+CI should cd into this directory before running any Flutter commands:
 - flutter pub get
 - flutter analyze
 - flutter test
-- flutter build apk
+- flutter run

-Verification:
-- FLUTTER_PROJECT_ROOT.marker exists
-- pubspec.yaml exists
-- lib/main.dart exists